Michelle Goldberg: Opinions and controversies

 Regarding the corrected review, Goldberg stated on Twitter: "Two things are true here.
 I made a serious error.
 And one of the book's major claims about its subject isn't correct."
 She also said that she would "give a kidney and five years of my life" to retract her errors and that "This whole thing is turning into a round robin of fuckups."
 According to Vanity Fair, one Times source called the incident "a significant error," while another described the fallout as "humiliating".

+In a July 17, 2020, column in the New York Times headlined, "Do Progressives Have a Free Speech Problem?"
+Goldberg wrote, "The mass uprising following the killing of George Floyd has led to a necessary expansion of the boundaries of mainstream speech. [ ... ] At the same time, a climate of punitive heretic-hunting, a recurrent feature of left-wing politics, has set in, enforced, in some cases, through workplace discipline, including firings."